-I was fascinated of the beauty of the island but I haven’t savored much soaking my body to the water to my heart’s content.
+I was fascinated by the beauty of the island but I haven’t savored much soaking my body to the water to my heart’s content.
 It was so bitin!
-The next time I will visit Calcaguas it would be three days and two nights so I can enjoy more the swimming activity.
-But with good friends (old and new), yummy food and amazing beach; definitely, I had memorable stay in the island.
+The next time I will visit Calaguas it would be three days and two nights so I can enjoy more the swimming activity.
+But with good friends (old and new), yummy food, and amazing beach; definitely, I had a memorable stay on the island.

 What to bring:

 - Big plastic to secure your bag from the water while on a boat trip

 10:20pm – Departure from SM Mall of Asia

 06:30am – Arrival at Vinzons Port; breakfast